-Privileges of a Registered and Recognized Student Organization
+Privileges of a Registered Student Organization

-- Present ideas, information, and suggestions on topics of concern to the University faculty, students, administration and Board of Trustees. - Request funding for events from the Associated Student Government in accordance with Organization Allocations Committee Guidelines. - Pursue activities and directions that are of interest to their members, as long as they are legal, ethical, and not in violation of any University policy or procedure and/or state/federal law. - Advertise and promote their group and its activities on campus and in campus publications with approval from the Office of Student Development. - Hold membership drives on campus. - Have limited use of campus copying and duplicating services with approval of the Office of Student Development for materials related to student organization business. - Have the use of a mailbox on campus for mail and messages. - Hold fundraisers for the organization's use or charitable causes.
-Fundraising off campus must be approved by the Office of Student Development. - Reserve campus facilities for meetings and events through the Office of Student Development. - Create a student organization website, linked to the Woodbury University website according to University procedures (see Student Development office).
+- 1. Present ideas, information, and suggestions on topics of concern to the University faculty, students, administration and Board of Trustees. - 2.
+Request funding for events from the Associated Student Government in accordance with Organization Allocations Committee Guidelines. - 3.
+Pursue activities and directions that are of interest to their members, as long as they are legal, ethical, and not in violation of any University policy or procedure. - 4.
+Advertise and promote the group and its activities on campus and in campus publications with approval from the Office of Student Development. - 5.
+Hold membership drives on campus. - 6.
+Have limited use of campus copying and duplicating services with approval of the Office of Student Development for materials related to student organization business. - 7.
+Use of a mailbox on campus for mail and messages. - 8.
+Hold fundraisers for the organization's use or charitable causes.
+Fundraising must be approved by the Office of Student Development. - 9.
+Reserve campus facilities for meetings and events through the Facility Reservation and Event Authorization process. - 10.
+Create a student organization website, linked to the Woodbury University website according to University procedures (see Student Development office).
 Organizations are also given authority over their University Portal site for internal community functions.

-Responsibilities of a Registered and Recognized Student Organization
+Responsibilities of a Registered Student Organization

-- Adhere to all federal, state, and local laws. - Read, understand, and adhere to all University policies and procedures. - Understand and follow all University procedures for the use of campus services such as printing, mailing, posting, facility reservations, financial services, etc. - Maintain an account in the Business Office where funds may be deposited and withdrawn according to University procedures.
-The Office of Student Development may revoke privileges of those organizations in debt. - Promote and foster the educational and developmental mission of the University and the Office of Student Development. - Respect the rights and privacy of other groups or individuals in pursuit of their plans, goals, and activities. - Keep in mind the interests and needs of the total membership of the organization as well as the entire University community in all of its activities. - Organizations must have a minimum of four active officers (a President and Treasurer and two other officers of the organization's choosing) in addition to a membership body.
-This is to ensure organization's longevity, reduce officer burnout, and increase involvement and buy-in from the student body.
+- 1. Adhere to all federal, state, and local laws. - 2.
+Read, understand, and adhere to all University policies and procedures.

-- Students may not hold an office in a student organization if he/she is on student conduct probation, academic probation or has been on academic warning for two or more consecutive semesters. - Organizations are required to have regular meetings for their membership registered through the Facility Reservation and Event Authorization process. - Participate in official campus-wide events including, but not limited to, Welcome Week, Founders' Week, and the Organization Fair. - Be responsible for themselves and their guests at all group functions and at University events in which the group participates. - Have a full-time (includes participating adjuncts) faculty/staff advisor.
+- 3. Understand and follow all University procedures for the use of campus services such as printing, mailing, posting, facility reservations, financial services, etc. - 4.
+Maintain an account in the Business Office through which funds may be deposited and withdrawn according to University procedures.
+The Office of Student Development may revoke privileges of those organizations in debt. - 5.
+Promote and foster the educational and developmental mission of the University and the Office of Student Development. - 6.
+Respect the rights and privacy of other groups or individuals in pursuit of their plans, goals, and activities. - 7.
+Keep in mind the interests and needs of the total membership of the organization as well as the entire University community in all of its activities. - 8.
+Have a minimum of four active officers (a President and Treasurer and two other officers of the organization's choosing) in addition to a membership body.
+This is to ensure the organization's longevity, reduce officer burnout, and increase involvement and buy-in from the student body. - 9.
+A student may not hold an office in a student organization if he/she is on student conduct probation, academic probation or has been on academic warning for two or more consecutive semesters. - 10.
+Have regular meetings for their membership registered through the Facility Reservation and Event Authorization process. - 11.
+Participate in official campus-wide events including, but not limited to, Welcome Week, Founders' Week, and the Organization Fair. - 12.
+Be responsible for themselves and their guests at all group functions and at University events in which the group participates. - 13.
+Have a full-time (includes participating adjuncts) faculty/staff advisor.
 Organizations must consult regularly with their advisor(s) and keep them informed of all relevant plans and activities.
-The advisor's signature is required on all requests for ASG funding, financial transactions and Facility Reservation and Event Authorizations. - Pay all financial obligations in a timely manner from the organization's available funds. - Have representation at Student Organization Orientations, organized through the Office of Student Development. - Have representation at appropriate ASG meetings (i.e. Organization Allocation Committee Training). - Meet with the Coordinator of Student Involvement and Leadership as appropriate.
+The advisor's signature is required on all requests for ASG funding, financial transactions and Facility Reservation and Event Authorizations. - 14.
+Pay all financial obligations in a timely manner from the organization's available funds. - 15.
+Have representation at Student Organization Orientations, organized through the Office of Student Development. - 16.
+Have representation at appropriate ASG meetings (i.e. Organization Allocation Committee Training). - 17.
+Meet with the Coordinator of Student Involvement and Leadership as appropriate.